ggordon/minitest-match_json/README.md

 require 'minitest-match_json'
 ```

-[Diffy](https://github.com/samg/diffy) is used to compared the two JSON objects.
+[Diffy](https://github.com/samg/diffy) is used to compare the two JSON objects.
 Options to control the output format and number of context lines to be displayed can be passed through to Diffy.

 ```ruby
 Minitest::MatchJson.configure do |config|